My name is J.P. and I retired in New York City with just over $2 million when I was 28.

 I did this while making plenty of mistakes and in general being a human rather than a perfect financial robot.

-More than anything, this blog is about building the tools and frameworks to feel in control of your money destiny.
+This blog is about building the tools and frameworks to put you in control of your money destiny.

 You don’t have to live like a robot.
 You don’t have to be a genius or have an incredibly unique skill set.
 You simply need to show up and improve one small piece of your system each day.
 Build a habit of incremental improvement – a Money Habit – that carries you to early financial freedom.

 Ready to get started?
 Check out the Start Here page to get going.